Handbook Policy AgreementPlease read the Handbook listed below before agreeing to the policies.

-Our choir serves children from 6 to 14 or 15 years with some exceptions.
+Our choir serves children from 6 to 14 with some exceptions.
 Placement and advancement within the different choral groups depends on the child’s readiness and musical understanding of theory and vocal technique.
 Equally important in the child’s evolution is his/her/their capacity to follow guidance as well as social behavior within the ensemble.
 The program teaches vocal development and musicianship, with a focus on how learning these skills can deepen and express our humanity.
 All choir education reflects an approach designed to nurture leadership, sensitivity, independence and self-discipline.
 With the common interest in music, choir members build relationships, which often grow into lifetime friendships.

 The Avghie Chorus – Avghie: Greek, “Sunrise”